 3. Avoid Job Automation

-- Data scientists are the ones that are doing most of the automating.
+3. Data scientists are the ones who are doing most of the automating.

 Growing Your Data Science Career: From Analyst to Data Scientist